Tepper Blockchain Initiative

 Ariel Zetlin-Jones' research interests in cryptocurrency and blockchain include the design of stable-price cryptocurrencies, the microstructure of cryptocurrency exchanges, and the governance of blockchain technologies.

 - Introduction of cryptocurrencies is provided in Financial Crises and Risk

 Research Coverage & Consulting

-- "What is a corporate blockchain?" post on Blockchain Pulse: IBM Blockchain Blog (coauthored with Bryan Routledge, January 2019)
+- "The Financialization of Cryptocurrencies" post on Blockchain Pulse: IBM Blockchain Blog (coauthored with Bryan Routledge, May 2021)

 Pamela R. and Kenneth B. Dunn Professor of Finance

 Chester Spatt's current research interest focuses upon the foundations of financial regulation as well as the regulation of financial markets and instruments.

 - Lecture: “FinTech and Financial Regulation” (Santiago, May 2018)

 - Lecture: “FinTech and Financial Regulation” (Buenos Aires, May 2018)

 - Panelist: “Regulation and Innovation” — National Association of Insurance Commissioners (Boston, August 2018)